victorgomez09/vira/docs/docs/usage/getting-started.md

 ## 2. Routing and Dynamic Parameters
-Vira uses an APIRouter to register routes corresponding to HTTP methods.
+virapi uses an APIRouter to register routes corresponding to HTTP methods.

 ### Route Decorators and HTTP Methods
 Routes are registered using method-specific decorators: